 - to enhance the recognition of Serra International and Serra in Canada as the lay apostolate for vocations in the Catholic Church

-The Foundation does not make grants for: deficit financing, private foundations, land, buildings, or annual operating expenses.
+The Foundation does not make donations for: deficit financing, private foundations, land, buildings, or annual operating expenses.
 Programs that offer some potential for involving local Serra Clubs may receive some priority.

 Application Procedures and Review Guidelines

-A request for a grant must be submitted on the Foundation’s application form and to include supporting material and information as deemed appropriate and helpful to the request.
+A donation request must be submitted on the Foundation’s Donation Request application form and to include supporting material and information as deemed appropriate and helpful to the request.
 Applications are to be sent (using regular mail or e-mail) to the Foundation.
 A personal discussion or presentation is not necessary.

-Awards of grants are usually made once a year for projects that will be funded in the next grant year.
+Awards of donations are usually made once a year for projects that will be funded in the next year.
 Applications received by October 31 will be funded the following January to December year.
-A condition may be imposed on the grant requesting progress reports.
+A condition may be imposed on the donation request for progress reports.

-The Serra Foundation of Canada Board of Directors approves all grants after considering the applications before it and the recommendations of its Grants Review Committee.
+The Serra Foundation of Canada Board of Directors approves all requests for donations after considering the applications before it.

 Priority is given to projects that fully meet the vocation objectives of Serra International.
-It should be noted that because of the large number of applications received, not all projects can be funded.
+It should be noted that because of limited funds not all projects can be funded.